To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But Absa Capital economist Jeffrey Schultz said the Reserve Bank will wait for a more broad-based recovery in the economy before starting to raise rate early next year.

 “We must be careful not to look too much at one month’s print.
-On a seasonally adjusted quarter-on-quarter growth is quite strong,” he said referring to retail sales data.

 “Core inflation is actually benign at 3% in March and hasn’t done much in the past couple of months highlighting weak demand.
 So we don’t believe the tightening cycle is likely to start anytime soon.”—Reuters